slimtoolkit/slim/README.md

 The goal is to auto-generate Seccomp, AppArmor, (and potentially SELinux) profiles based on the collected information.

-* AppArmor profiles (the auto-generated profiles are not really usable yet, but they will be soon).
+* AppArmor profiles (the auto-generated profiles are almost usable :-)).

 ### CHALLENGES